Bathurst Caribou Management Plan

 Overview

-The Bathurst caribou herd has undergone a significant decline – with a decrease of nearly 98% since 1986.
+The Bathurst caribou herd has undergone a significant decline in recent years, with a decrease of more than 98% since 1986.
+The Bathurst Caribou Management Plan is a response to calls for action to help the herd recover and make sure its habitat remains healthy.

 Goals

-• Habitat & Disturbance: Manage land use and disturbance to caribou so that the herd is conserved within its natural range.
+- Habitat and Disturbance: Manage land use and disturbance to caribou so the herd is conserved within its natural range.

-• Research & Monitoring: Learn more about Bathurst caribou and their habitat.
+- Research and Monitoring: Learn more about Bathurst caribou, their habitat, and relationships with other species.

-• Communication & Education: Educate people about Bathurst caribou conservation, respectful harvesting and land use.
+- Communication and Education: Educate people about Bathurst caribou conservation and respectful harvesting and land use.

 Taking Action Based On Herd Status

-The management plan outlines specific actions all parties should take to help the Bathurst herd recover.
+The management plan outlines specific actions to help the Bathurst herd recover.

-These actions are based on herd status – which is the number of caribou in the herd, and whether the population is increasing or decreasing.
+These actions are based on herd status.
+Six herd status levels are defined by the number of caribou in the herd and whether the population is increasing or decreasing.

 If the Bathurst herd is decreasing or at low numbers, there will be stronger actions taken to protect the herd.
 If the herd is increasing or at high numbers, actions will be adjusted to reflect the health of the herd.

-Herd status and management actions will be reviewed regularly by the GNWT and its co-management partners to make sure we are on the right track.
+Herd status and management actions will be reviewed annually to make sure we are on the right track.

 Bathurst Caribou Advisory Committee